tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 ## Cross platform
 This was a major win for any new feature going in, being able to debug locally on my desktop allowed me to iterate through and implement a lot of things I would have never had patience for any other way.
 The Raycaster, Texture mapping and Voxel landscape would have been impossible to do without that.

-Massive big up to those old school NES programmers who literatlly had to burn assembly onto a ROM to see their code running!
+Massive big up to those old school NES programmers who literally had to burn assembly onto a ROM to see their code running!

 There was a scenario when I worked out I had a memory leak on the badge and for life of me I couldn't find it in the code.
 I realised that I probably had the same leak on Windows but it wasn't apparent because of the GB's of RAM I had vs the 380Kb on the ESP32.
 I remembered way through the fogs of time a tool called Valgrind, I didn't even bother trying to run it on Windows, I fired up my Linux machine, grabbed Valgrind, grabbed the latest code and ran it via Valgrind.
 I helped me track down the bug in hours.
 It was one of the most common mistakes in programming, off by 1 error on the screen buffer and some other minor bugs that eventually ate up all the RAM.